 Choose your images wisely.
-Use sharp, well-lit, well-composed, high resolution images.
+Do not include original work; instead, use sharp, well-lit, well-composed reproductions.
 Your images should show breadth of skill and ability.
 The best work in a given medium or subject area is preferable to a whole range or sequence of works.
 If you include more than one image of a single project or artwork make sure it contributes something to the presentation that cannot be perceived in other images.
 Usually a one or two-page spread is enough to describe a project fully, if the images are chosen carefully.